Archaeology Digs in the United Kingdom and Ireland

 June 4-July 29, 2012.
 Bamburgh Research Project.
 Preliminary survey and excavation at an extensive wetland area, 40 km south of the Scottish border in north Northumberland.
 Following on from two seasons of very promising trial trenching, our work at the ancient wetland of Newham bog at Bradford Kaims in Northumberland will expand significantly this year as we have recently been awarded funding from English Heritage and the Heritage Lottery Fund to support a pilot study of the area, and involve local volunteers and schools throughout 2011-2012.

-June 3-June 28, 2013.
+June 16-July 11, 2014.
 Bournemouth University.
 The Durotriges Project is an archaeological investigation studying the transition from the late Iron Age to the early Roman period in southern England.
 The fieldwork, takes place within Dorset, a county of outstanding natural beauty and one of the best preserved archaeological landscapes in Britain.
 The project is run as a Bournemouth University summer field school.

-Jun 13-July 15, 2013.
-Institute for Field Research.
+June 16-July 14, 2014.
+Institute for Field Research (UCLA).
 The fieldschool focuses on the site of Oakington (Cambridgeshire) and explores a fifth and sixth century cemetery first found in 1926.

 Penycloddiau Hillfort (England)

-July 21-August 17, 2013.
-Institute for Field Research.
+July 20-August 16, 2014.
+Institute for Field Research (UCLA).
 At 21 hectares, Penycloddiau hillfort is one of the largest pre-Roman Iron Age sites in the UK.
 Previous work suggests that similar large contour enclosures may be a very early type (c.
 800-400 BC); as a result, our excavations aim to help date the very origins of the hillfort in western Britain.

 Saveock (Cornwall, England)